Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 1. Set the `Secure Boot Mode` field to `Custom Mode`.
 1. Select options in the given order: `Advanced Secure Boot Keys Management` -> `DB Options` -> `Enroll Signature` -> `Enroll Signature Using File`
-1. Select the file with the `.txt` extension from the `USB storage`.
+1. Select the file with the `.der` extension from the `USB storage`.
 1. Select the `Commit Changes and Exit` option.

 **Expected result**